rksh1997/todo-api/README.md

 If you are using circleci for deployment, then set the above variables in circleci project environment variables.

 ## Build docker image
-Proivde a `.env.prod` file in the root directory but make sure you do not push the image to docker hub with this file in it.
+Proivde a `.env.prod` file in the root directory but make sure you do not push the image to docker hub with this file in it, or don't provide it and pass the variables when spinning the container up.

-If you want to push the image, then do not use `.env.prod`, but use some tool like `terraform` to pass environment variables to the container.

 Run `docker build . --tag tagname`

-Then you can sping a container by running:

-`docker run -p HOST_PORT:APP_PORT -d tagname`

-**HOST_PORT**: A port on the host machine

-**APP_PORT**: The PORT you specified in .env file

-And then you can check app health on the host at `http://localhost:HOST_PORT/api/v1/health`

 ## Features